walczakw/rock-paper-scissors-game/README.md

 - __Header__

-  - The header features the game name displayed in a two-colorded bold font.
+  - The header features the game name displayed in a two-colored bold font.
   - This allows the user to be instantly informed which game they are going to play.

 ![Header](https://github.com/walczakw/rock-paper-scissors-game/blob/main/docs/readme-images/header.png)